jenniferoentoro/taskList/README.md

 3. **Support for DTOs:**
    - Data Transfer Objects (DTOs) have been introduced to streamline data exchange between layers.

+4. **Testing:**
+   - It uses h2 database for testing.
+   - Available for the console and service layers.
 ### List of Commands:
 - `show`: Display all tasks.
 - `add project <project name>`: Add a new project.